 Doctor in economic science, assistant at the Faculty of Economics, University of Ljubljana, teaching courses in political economics and history of economic thought.
 His main research interests are in Marxian, Keynesian and post-Keynesian analysis, with particular focus on money, accumulation and distribution.

 Second year master student at Faculty of Economics, University of Ljubljana.
 Main research interests in philosophy of science, neuroeconomics; methodology of economics, game theory, social psychology, civil and international conflict industry, social entrepreneurship, ecological economics.

 First year master student at the Faculty of Economics, University of Ljubljana.
 Main research interests are in macroeconomics, political economics, international finance, history of economic thought and methodology of economics.

-Master student at Faculty of History, B.A. in history and comparative literature.
+Master student at Faculty of Philosophy, History Department.
+B.A. in history and comparative literature.
 Main interests are cultural and economic history, modernization theory, postmaterialist thesis, and intersection of inequality, public opinion and culture.

 Master degree in Economics and Business obtained at the ESE, Erasmus University Rotterdam.
 Specialisation behavioural economics.
 Main research interests in behavioural economics, finance, nudging, ethics and sustainability.